-After spending the past few months at home, we are slowly starting to get back to normal.
+After spending several months at home, life is slowly beginning to get back to normal.

-We obviously have to remain very vigilant and continue following the health authorities' guidelines, but some businesses can start reopening and that's good news.
+Obviously, we must remain very vigilant and continue to follow health authority guidelines, but some businesses may begin to reopen, and that is good news.

-Neighbourhood stores, small businesses, and shopkeepers play an important role in our communities and we have missed them during the lockdown.
+Neighbourhood shops, small businesses and merchants play a vital role in our communities, and we missed them during the lockdown.

-Now is the time to support them as much as possible, while being careful and wearing a mask if necessary.
+And it's time to encourage them as much as possible, while being careful and wearing a mask if necessary.

-Reopening presents a number of challenges for business owners.
+The recovery presents several challenges for business owners.

-After having closed up for several months, many of them are having trouble restarting their activities and rehiring their employees because they are having cash flow problems.
+After closing their doors for several months, many are having difficulty resuming operations and re-hiring their employees because of cash flow problems.

-Over the past few weeks, as businesses get ready to reopen, more employers are using the Canada Emergency Wage Subsidy to rehire their employees.
+Over the past few weeks, as businesses get ready to reopen, more employees are using the Canada Emergency Wage Subsidy to rehire their employees.